elastic/kibana/x-pack/plugins/security_solution/cypress/test_plans/detection_response/prebuilt_rules/installation_and_upgrade.md

 #### **Scenario: API can install all prebuilt rules**

-**Coverage**: 8 integration tests with mock rules: 4 examples below * 2 (we split checking API response and installed rules into two different tests).
+**Automation**: 8 integration tests with mock rules: 4 examples below * 2 (we split checking API response and installed rules into two different tests).

 ```Gherkin
 Given the package <package_type> is installed